diagonalciso/Wazuh-3.10-installer/README.md

 Edit: 10-10-2019 (October 10)

-DO NOT USE, IT'S NOT FINISHED YET.
-Testing is ok though! :-)

 This simple script will install Single-Host Wazuh 3.10.2 + ELK stack on Debian 9 server or Ubuntu 18.04 server (tested) Please make sure your server has enough RAM (I advise 16GB minimum for production) or the installation may fail.

 I will add a reverse proxy at a later time.